 Why are there no FSBO properties in the Bay Area?
 I believe I have the answer to that question, but first, let’s look at the numbers.

 Every year, the National Association of Realtors publishes a study that shows the statistics that they have gathered from all the transactions that were completed in the previous year.
 This report can also be broken down by regions of the United States.
-After looking at the numbers published by NAR and through speaking to industry connections that I have created throughout the country, I believe that I have a good idea of why our area isn’t conducive to for sale by owner properties.
+After looking at the numbers published by NAR and through speaking to industry connections that I have created throughout the country, I believe that I have a good idea of why our area isn’t conducive to for sale by owner homes.

 As I said earlier, this report can be broken down by region.
 According to the study, only 5% of homes in the western region, which is where California is, were for sale by owner transactions.
 Additionally, based on my own experience helping buyers and sellers in the Bay Area, I believe that number is even lower in our area.